rameltranquille/backups/README.md

 - [ ] Update each of the scripts and dotfiles thoroughly
 - [ ] Important Files to Add to docs (ie. Resume)
 - [ ] Update [notetaker](./scripts_projects/notetaker) script
+- [ ] Back up configs specifically for alacritty, qtile, dmenu, st, and kitty.
+Will not backup due to git files in each.
+Go for specific files, example being ".config/qtile/config.py".

 ----